 Despite its ease of use, utilizing the P/E ratio and assuming that you are performing in-depth stock analysis is a flawed ideology.
 The P/E ratio fails to take into account how fast a company is growing its earnings.
-The market will assign a higher P/E ratio to companies that are growing at rapid rates.
-It is this reason why companies like Facebook (FB), Amazon (AMZN), and Netflix (NFLX) will carry significantly higher P/E ratios than PepsiCo (PEP), Proctor & Gamble (PG), and Clorox (CLX).
+The market will assign a higher P/E ratio to companies that are growing at rapid rates, hence companies like Facebook (FB), Amazon (AMZN), and Netflix (NFLX) will carry significantly higher P/E ratios than PepsiCo (PEP), Proctor & Gamble (PG), and Clorox (CLX).

 Screening for stocks using the P/E ratio is never a good idea!
-If you say that you are only willing to invest in a stock that has a P/E ratio of less than 20, and you are using a screener such as Finviz.com to do so, this is a losing strategy!
-You are more than likely limiting yourself to a handful of low growth stocks, and many of these stocks are losers such as GoPro (GPRO).
+If you are only willing to invest in a stock that have a P/E ratio of 20 or less, and you are using a screener such as Finviz.com to do so, this is a losing strategy!
+Stocks carrying low P/E ratios are typically past their primary growth periods, or may be broken companies with declining sales such as GoPro (GPRO).
 Stocks that are rapidly growing and raising guidance on both revenue and EPS often carry much higher P/E ratios.

 Another complication with the P/E ratio is that historically the average has fluctuated.
-Also take note on the image below that since the mid-80’s the average P/E for the S&P 500 has been trending upward.
+Take note on the image below: Since the mid-80’s the average P/E for the S&P 500 has been trending upward.
 Opinions vary, however we are under the belief that the valuation landscape of the market has changed with technology.
-Companies can produce revenue and earnings at a much higher level for nearly a fraction of the cost as past industrial eras.
+Companies can now grow sales at a much higher level for nearly a fraction of the cost.

-Despite its flaws, when you do utilize the P/E ratio in your stock valuation practices, make sure you look at both the trailing-P/E and forward-P/E. The trailing-P/E takes into account earnings over the past 12-months, while the forward-P/E gives us a forecast of what the P/E would be when applying the next full-year earnings to the current stock price.
+Despite its flaws, when you analyze the P/E ratio of a stock, make sure you look at both the trailing-P/E and forward-P/E. The trailing-P/E takes into account earnings over the past 12-months, while the forward-P/E gives you a forecast of what the P/E would be when applying the next full-year earnings to the current stock price.

 The past has already happened, we don’t care about past earnings.
 We care about where earnings are headed and that means we need to take a company’s growth rate into consideration.